phetsims/graphing-quadratics/doc/implementation-notes.md

 ## View

-This section provides an overview of the most important view components, and some miscellaneous topics related to the view.
+This section provides an overview of the most important view components.

 [GQScreenView](https://github.com/phetsims/graphing-quadratics/blob/master/js/common/view/GQScreenView.js) is the base class for all ScreenViews in this sim.
 It includes the view elements that are common to all screens, and it handles common layout responsibilities.
 Each screen has a subclass of GQScreenView that adds things that are specific to that screen.
 For example, [ExploreScreenView](https://github.com/phetsims/graphing-quadratics/blob/master/js/explore/view/ExploreScreenView.js) is the view for the _Explore_ screen.